llealloo/audiolink/Docs/README.md

 fixed4 frag (v2f i) : SV_Target
 {
     // 23 and 31 LCM of 713 cycles for same corner bounce.
     const float2 collisiondiv = float2( 23, 31 );

     // Make the default size of the logo take up .2 of the overall object,
     // but let the user scale the size of their logo using the texture
     // repeat sliders.
     float2 logoSize = .2*_Logo_ST.xy;

     // Calculate the remaining area that the logo can bounce around. float2 remainder = 1. - logoSize;

     // Retrieve the instance time.
-	float instanceTime = ALDecodeDataAsFloat( ALPASS_GENERALVU_INSTANCE_TIME );
+    float instanceTime = ALDecodeDataAsSeconds( ALPASS_GENERALVU_NETWORK_TIME );

     // Calculate the total progress made along X and Y irrespective of
     // the total number of bounces made.
 But then compute where the
     // logo would have ended up after that long period of time. float2 logoUV = i.uv.xy / logoSize;
     float2 xyprogress = instanceTime * 1/collisiondiv;
     int totalbounces = floor( xyprogress * 2. ).x + floor( xyprogress * 2. ).y;
     float2 xyoffset = abs( frac( xyprogress ) * 2. - 1. );

     // Update the logo position with that location. logoUV -= (remainder*xyoffset)/logoSize;

     // Read that pixel.
     float4 logoTexel =  tex2D( _Logo, logoUV );

     // Change the color any time it would have hit a corner. float2 hash = hash12( totalbounces );

     // Abuse the colorchord hue function here to randomly color the logo. logoTexel.rgb *= CCHSVtoRGB( float3( hash.x, hash.y*0.5 + 0.5, 1. ) );

     // If we are looking for the logo where the logo is not
     // zero it out.
     logoTexel *= inUnit( logoUV );

     // Alpha blend the logo onto the background. float3 color = lerp( _Background.rgb, logoTexel.rgb, logoTexel.a );
     return clamp( float4( color, _Background.a + logoTexel.a ), 0, 1 );
 }
 ```